North Channel Naval Duel: Battle

-About 1pm, as Drake moved sluggishly out across Belfast Lough, a small boat came out to her, carrying another volunteer, Royal Navy Lieutenant William Dobbs, a local man who had just gotten married.
+About 1 pm, as Drake moved sluggishly out across Belfast Lough, a small boat came out to her, carrying another volunteer, Royal Navy Lieutenant William Dobbs, a local man who had just gotten married.
 According to Drakes pilot he brought with him a copy of an express letter from Whitehaven, explaining the full details of the mystery ship (Jones states in his official report that the news from Whitehaven had arrived the previous evening and was known to his morning captives).
 With the wind and tide more favourable in the afternoon, Ranger moved slowly back out of the Lough into the North Channel, making sure never to get too far ahead of Drake.
-Finally, about 6pm, the two ships were within hailing distance.
+At about 6 pm, the two ships were within hailing distance.
 Jones had the American naval colours flying, and Dobbs' formal inquiry as to the ship's identity was answered honestly.